 Expert opinions and online advice on pituitary diseases delivered via your computer or mobile device.
 Second opinion is available wherever there is an internet.
 All you need is a PC or a smartphone.

-Pituitary gland location and function
+Pituitary gland definition, location and function

 In general, this part of the brain plays a crucial role in hormone-dependent processes and metabolism.
 In particular, it is here that the substances controlling sexual function and thyroid activity are produced.